Can I obtain legal advice from the Law Department?

-The Law Department provides legal advice to the Mayor, City Council, School Committee as well as all city departments, boards and commissions on matter relating to their official powers and duties.
-The City Solicitor is the chief legal counsel and provides advice and legal opinions on matter of municipal concern.
+The Law Department provides legal advice to the Mayor, City Council, School Committee as well as all city departments, boards and commissions on matters relating to their official powers and duties.
+The City Solicitor is the chief legal counsel and provides advice and legal opinions on matters of municipal concern.
 The Law Department litigates all civil actions on behalf of the City in all trials as well as legal proceedings in state and federal court.

 Can you refer me to a lawyer?

-The following agencies may provide you assistance with a referral to an attorney.
+The following agencies may provide you assistance with a referral to an attorney:

 Community Legal Aid

 How do I file a claim against the city for property damage or personal injury?

 If an individual or entity has sustained damage or is injured and believes the City of Springfield is responsible, a claim form should be submitted to the Law Department.
 There are highly technical notice requirements governing sending notices of negligence claims to municipalities, and you should consult an attorney to protect your rights.
 Generally, if you intend to make a claim for personal injury or property damage under Mass.
 General Law Ch.
 258, a claim must be made within two years of the cause of action before a civil action for damages may be brought against the City.
 If you intend to make a claim for personal injury or property damages based on a defect in the public way under Mass.
 General Law Ch.
 84, you have thirty days from the date of the incident to comply with statutory requirements.